 But why are we talking about it in a technical blog?
 And how can Kubernetes help to reduce your organization's Carbon footprint?

 In the era of technology, everything is hosted on cloud servers, which are backed by massive data centers.
 In other words, we can say data centers are the brain of the internet.
-Right from the servers to storage blocks, everything is present in these Data Center.
+Right from the servers to storage blocks, everything is present in these Data Centers.

 We can calculate the Carbon Footprint, by using the Carbon Footprint Estimator for AWS instances.
 As you can see in the below image, after giving the values, we can easily estimate the carbon footprint for the respective instance which is 1,245.7 gCO₂eq.

-Factors Considered while Calculating
+Factors Considered While Calculating

 - Carbon emissions related to running the instance, including the data center PUE

-Carbon emissions from electricity consumed is the major source of carbon footprint in the Tech Industry.
+Carbon emissions from electricity consumed are the major source of carbon footprint in the Tech Industry.
 The AWS EC2 Carbon Footprint Dataset available is used for the calculation of Carbon emissions on the basis of how much wattage is used on various CPU consumption levels.

 - Carbon emissions related to manufacturing the underlying hardware